Licensing the Power BI service for users in your organization

 About self-service sign-up

 Individual users can get their own Power BI license by signing up with their work or school email account.
-With a free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share content with others.
-A Power BI Pro or Power BI Premium Per User license is required before users can share content.
+With a Fabric free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share content with others.
+A Power BI Pro or Power BI Premium Per User (PPU) license is required before users can share content.
 For descriptions of the license types, see license types for the Power BI service.

 Users can upgrade their license type, or sign up for a different license directly, if the organization is using the commercial cloud.
 Direct purchase, or upgrade to Pro isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.

 Turning off self-service sign-up keeps users from exploring Power BI.
-If you block individual sign-up, you may want to get Power BI (free) licenses for your organization and assign them to all users.
+If you block individual sign-up, you may want to get Fabric free licenses for your organization and assign them to all users.

 On the navigation menu, select Billing and then select Purchase services.

 Search or scroll to locate the Power BI (free) offer.
 Select Details.

 Select the number of licenses you want, and then select Buy.

 Complete the information on the Checkout page, and then select Place order.

-Select Licenses from the left sidebar, and then select Power BI (free) from the subscriptions.
+Select Licenses from the left sidebar, and then select Fabric (free) from the subscriptions.

 Select Assign licenses and assign the licenses to users.

 To see which users in your organization already have a license, see View and manage user licenses.

 License types and capabilities

-There are three kinds of Power BI per-user licenses: free, Pro, and Premium Per User.
+There are three kinds of Power BI per-user licenses: Fabric free, Pro, and Premium Per User (PPU).
 The type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
 Where an organization stores content is determined by subscription license type.

 For detailed information about licensing, see Licenses for the Power BI.